marcusianlevine/ansible-role-gitpitch/README.md

 marcusianlevine.gitpitch
 =========

 Installs and configures GitPitch on a standalone server.
-GitPitch is a presenation framework that take Markdown files from hosted Git repositories and prepares dynamic Reveal.js presentations.
+GitPitch is a presenation framework that reads Markdown files from hosted Git repositories and prepares dynamic Reveal.js presentations.

 Role Variables
 --------------